andrmoel/astronomy-bundle-js/README.md

 ### <a name="location-distance"></a> Distance between two locations

-**Example**: Calculate the distance of the Eiffel Tower and the Washington Monument in km
+**Example**: Calculate the distance between the Eiffel Tower and the Washington Monument in km

 ```javascript
 import {createLocation} from 'astronomy-bundle/earth';